Collagen - stomach upset in menopause

 You can provide the necessary building blocks for the tissues of the digestive tract with L-Glutamine, which is an amino acid, and collagen, which is a protein.
 Taking collagen and L-glutamine can heal a leaky gut.

-Greater likelihood of developing food allergies
+Greater tendency to develop food allergies

 Food intolerances and allergies are exacerbated by weakened tissue in the stomach and intestines and by a leaky gut.
 Particles of undigested food can enter the bloodstream, where they are recognized as foreign substances by your immune cells, leading to an immunological reaction.
 An immunological reaction occurs every time food is consumed.